We are involved in a number of other collaborative projects in human evolutionary biology and health.

 This project is being performed in collaboration with the Hormones, Health, and Human Behavior Lab at Notre Dame (Drs.
 Jelena Jankovic-Rankovic and Lee Gettler).
 The project combines ethnographic analysis with physiological biomarkers to examine the impact of everyday lived experiences on social systems, values, identities, and health among Serbian refugees.
 Our lab is specifically involved in the analysis of inflammation and stress biomarkers.

 This project is being performed in collaboration with the Evolutionary Energetics and Ecology Lab at Duke (Drs.
-Zane Swanson and Herman Pontzer).
+Zane Swanson and Herman Pontzer) and Dr. Asher Rosinger (Penn State).
 The project applies a broad approach to test whether changes in lifestyle (e.g., market integration and sedentarization) affect health and patterns of early childhood growth through the framework of life history theory.
 Our lab is specifically involved in the analysis of inflammation and immunoglobulin biomarkers.